tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

     This way you can save some computing power by not calculating the details that will not be seen because of the screen resolution.

     !!! tip "Practical advice"
-        You can follow these simple rules when deciding on texture quality (texel density)
+        You can follow these simple rules when deciding on texture quality (texel density):

         - For general objects choose 512px/m (so the minimum size of texture is 512/512)
         - For important objects that are close to the camera choose 1024px/m (so the minimum size of texture is 1024/1024)